-EIA’s campaign is primarily focused on HFCs (hydrofluorocarbons), third generation gases produced by chemical industries in response to the phase-out of ozone-depleting CFCs and HCFCs.
+EIA’s campaign is primarily focused on hydrofluorocarbons (HFCs), third generation gases produced by chemical industries in response to the phase-out of ozone-depleting CFCs and HCFCs.
 Used in refrigeration and air-conditioning, these super greenhouse gases (so-called because their Global Warming Potentials are often thousands of times higher than CO2 ) are the fastest growing source of greenhouse gas emissions.
 If left unchecked, global HFC emissions in 2050 are predicted to represent 9-19 per cent of global CO2 emissions.
 Find out more about EIA’s investigations into the dodgy carbon trading schemes.

-The good news is climate-friendly alternatives to HFCs and we are campaigning hard for a global phase-out of HFCs.
+The good news is that there are climate-friendly alternatives to HFCs and we are campaigning hard for a global phase-out of HFCs.
 EIA believes this is best achieved through the Montreal Protocol, which already has a proven track record of phasing out CFC refrigerants, also super greenhouse gases.